How does ENERWA perform water quality sampling?

 Water clarity (turbidity)

-Nitrogen, Phosphorus, and sediment are the three pollutants addressed by the Bay’s “pollution diet” overseen by the EPA.
-In our measurements, TN, TP, and turbidity are the parameters that directly relate to these pollutants.
-Conductivity is a measure of ion concentration in the water (which can stress organisms), and DO indicates how well a waterway can support aquatic animals — fish, invertebrates, etc.
+Nitrogen, phosphorus, and sediment are the three pollutants addressed by the Bay’s “pollution diet” overseen by the EPA.
+In our measurements, total nitrogen, total phosphorus, and water clarity are the parameters that directly relate to these pollutants.
+Conductivity is another measure of undesirable solids dissolved in water, and dissolved oxygen tells us how well a waterway can support living things — fish, invertebrates, etc.

 What sites are now being monitored?